Valentine Curio Cabinet

 Valentine’s Day is just over a week away, and I wanted to share my Valentine Curio Cabinet.
 I found the cabinet, or I should say two curio cabinets at GW, click here.
 One is still standing down in the dungeon.
-We are planning on converting part of our dungeon in to a family room.
+We’re planning on converting part of the dungeon into a family room.

 It’s hard to get good photos of the cabinet, it’s right next to a window, backed against a wall and has a mirror running down the back.
-Since I didn’t think you wanted to see me having a wild hair day and still in my PJ’s (great to be retired) I had to snuggle my butt against the wall and shoot in at a angle!
+So I had to snuggle my butt against the wall and shoot it at an angle!